Skip to main content Skip to footer

 What is Kanban?

-Kanban is an agile project management framework that uses visual goals and tasks to manage workflows and maximize efficiency and output.
-Its continuous workflow structure and real-time communication keep teams agile and ready to adapt and improve processes.
+Kanban is an Agile project management framework that uses visual goals and tasks to manage workflows.
+This is often through the use of a Kanban board: a series of cards and columns representing individual tasks and their stages.
+Its continuous workflow structure and real-time communication keep teams Agile, ready to adapt and improve processes.

-It’s best known for its use within DevOps software development, but it’s excellent for all types of business teams with numerous incoming requests that vary in priority and size.
+Kanban is best known for its use within DevOps software development, but its emphasis on visualization makes it excellent for all types of business teams — especially those with numerous incoming requests that vary in priority and size.

 What is Scrum?

-Scrum prescribes breaking work into goals for completion within time-boxed iterations — called sprints — and also involves daily stand-up meetings, or daily scrums, to assess progress.
+Scrum prescribes breaking work into goals for completion within time-boxed iterations called sprints.
+There’s a very specific method to ensuring the success of Scrum which involves pre-defined roles and daily stand-up meetings, or daily scrums, to assess progress.
 It’s widely used in software development and other industries.

 Now that we have a general understanding of both frameworks, let’s get to the big question: What are the differences between Kanban and Scrum?